ooddle

 Common Myths

 Myth one says the default mode network is always bad.
 False.
 It is essential for memory, planning, and identity.
+Without it, you would not have a continuous self.
 Myth two says meditation shuts it off.
 Also false.
 Skilled meditators show flexible activity, not silence.
+The skill is switching, not erasing.
 Myth three says rumination is a personality flaw.
 It is a network pattern that can be retrained.
+Treating it as a fixed trait blocks the very practices that change it.

 How ooddle Applies This